ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 In the preceding code, the program can access the `a` variable from inside the statements block but cannot access the `b` variable from outside of it.
 Because of that, if we execute the code, .NET will report an error telling us `The name 'b' does not exist in the current context`.

+We use _statements blocks_ extensively throughout the article, so don't worry about it if you are unsure why you would write one.
 Let's explore why I indented the code inside the block before writing our first conditional code block using the `if` statement.

 #### Indentation